jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 	$ man wc

 Let's check how many bytes are in the `hi.txt` file.

+	$ wc -c hi.txt

 Can you count the bytes based on our discussion in class?

-	$ wc -c hi.txt
+How many bytes do you count in this file:

+	:

 The **`>`** directive functions by writing an entire file, so it will overwrite whatever file is already there (you can use the `ls` command to see what files are there in your current working directory).

 Another useful **STDOUT** redirector is the **`>>`** operator.
 If a file doesn't exist yet, it will be created.
 If the file already exists, it will **append** your output to that file.

+	$ echo 'Hi!' > hi2.txt
+	$ echo 'Hi!' >> hi2.txt
+	$ echo 'Hi!' >> hi2.txt
+	$ cat hi2.txt
+	$ wc -c hi2.txt

+How many bytes did you get in this `hi2.txt` file?
+Explain:

+	:

+Let's do another example:

 	$ echo 'The stream editor works' >> stream.txt
 	$ echo 'by allowing you to process' >> stream.txt